Design map-based visualizations

 Generalize and aggregate data

-In this section, you will review the data by year and learn how to protect individuals and not identify small clusters of data in mapping products that will be released to the public.
-You will learn how to generalize and aggregate data to protect sensitive information using methods that still show relevant patterns in the data.
+Next, you'll review the data by year and learn how to protect individuals and not identify small clusters of data in mapping products that will be released to the public.
+You'll learn how to generalize and aggregate data to protect sensitive information using methods that still show relevant patterns in the data.
 With health data, it is often the patterns that are most informative; individual case locations are not always necessary to inform many aspects of operations.
 For example, as an analyst you may want to use generalized or aggregated data in childhood lead poisoning and surveillance annual reports, as opposed to individual points used in case management and investigations.

 Data generalization involves simplifying data by reducing its complexity or detail.
 For example, you might generalize date of birth data to year of birth.
 You can generalize age to age cohorts in 10-year groupings.
 And you can combine various tribal groups such as Cherokee, Navajo, and Choctaw into an American Indian category.
 Aggregation, on the other hand, involves combining multiple data points into a single summary statistic, such as the number of births per year.
-In the steps that follow, you will focus on aggregation methods, but you can often apply generalization techniques to your underlying data to further obfuscate private information.
+You'll focus on aggregation methods, but you can often apply generalization techniques to your underlying data to further obfuscate private information.

 You'll begin by summarizing the data by year using the study area ZIP Code layer.
 ZIP Codes boundaries are often used for reporting health statistics.
 They have pros and cons.
 On the pro side, ZIP Codes are smaller than counties and most people know their ZIP Code and can locate it on a map.
 On the con side, ZIP Code boundaries are artificial constructs, designed to support efficient mail delivery, and they can change over time.
 You, as the analyst, must decide if they are appropriate for your needs and are aligned with your organization's data release rules.

-1. In the Geoprocessing pane, click the back button.
+1. Reopen the Geoprocessing pane and click the Back button.

-2. In the search box, type summarize within and in the results list, click the Summarize Within (Analysis Tools) tool.
+2. In the search box, type summarize within.
+In the list of results, click Summarize Within (Analysis Tools).

 Summarize Within search result